 Cybersecurity is a topic that’s frequently in the news.
 Data breaches are increasingly common, and some hackers’ attacks are so severe that they make enterprise-level systems dysfunctional for weeks.
 As a freelancer, you’re in a somewhat unique cybersecurity situation because you work with clients independently.

 Many traditionally employed people have IT teams to rely on if things go wrong.
 But freelance workers typically have to troubleshoot themselves unless they have tech-savvy friends who are willing to assist.
-Despite the lack of formal oversight, however, freelancers should worry about their cybersecurity for reasons beyond their personal workflow.
+Despite the lack of formal oversight, freelancers should worry about their cybersecurity for reasons beyond their workflow.

 In some cases, clients can hold you liable if any of their information gets hacked while you possess it.
 Many freelance workers see the “professional negligence” phrase in their contracts.
 A freelancer could get accused of it if they neglect to protect their information, and that oversight causes a problem.
-Many things constitute professional negligence, but two of them are if a client’s data gets hacked or stolen.
+Many things constitute professional negligence, but two are if a client’s data gets hacked or stolen.